gwax/www-gwax/posts/2004/01/even-random-hall-is-cold.rst

 Normally I'm a pretty cold tolerant person too, but for some reason I haven't been taking to it as kindly as usual.
 And why is there no snow.
-I want a blizzard; spend some more time vacationing in the B-Lizard Lounge, sipping on a tropical drink and doing some hot latin dancing.
+I want a blizzard; spend some more time vacationing in the B-Lizard Lounge, sipping on a tropical drink and doing some hot Latin dancing.